-Additionally, Google utilizes (to some unknown extent) on page usability factors for ranking signals.
-Things like time spent on page, number of pages visited, etc. probably play a role in SEO.
+Additionally, Google utilizes (to some unknown extent) page usability factors for ranking signals.
+Things like time spent on a page, number of pages visited, etc. probably play a role in SEO.

 2. Speed Matters

 Page load times are now well established as a key ranking signal on Google.
 But more so than that, page load speed is an important factor for driving conversion rates and facilitating a positive user experience.

 A study by Kissmetrics revealed that visitors “dissatisfied with a site’s performance were more than 79% less likely to ever buy from that site again.”
 Yet another study revealed that a page load speed between 3-4 seconds can result in up to a 40% loss in traffic due to abandonment.

 In today’s age, customers want information fast, and if you can’t deliver they will easily bounce to a competitor site that can.

 3. Get Social

 Responsive designs are inherently conducive to facilitating social sharing on mobile.
 And while social sharing might not directly affect your site’s rank, it will help you gain brand visibility and earn an audience.

 The only thing harder than building a responsive website is having to reconstruct an existing project to fit the bill.
 Planning ahead and working with your design and marketing teams in advance of feature and design rollouts can help to ensure everyone is on the same page.

-With the number of mobile users outpacing desktop at an exponential rate, we as business owners must work to ensure we are providing the best experience possible to earn and retain customers and visitors to our properties.
+With the number of mobile users outpacing desktops at an exponential rate, we as business owners must work to ensure we are providing the best experience possible to earn and retain customers and visitors to our properties.